AlexTISYoung/snipar/docs/guide.rst

 In the sibreg/bin subdirectory, there are two scripts: 'pGWAS.py' (:doc:`pGWAS`) and 'sGWAS.py' (:doc:`sGWAS`).

-These perform different kinds of robust GWAS using genotype data from siblings (sGWAS) or genotype data from siblings and imputed parental genotypes (pGWAS).
+These perform different kinds of robust GWAS.

 The core model is the sibreg model (:class:`sibreg.model`), which consists of a linear model for the mean along with a vector of class labels that allows for correlations within-class.
 (The correlations within-class result